 Even more awesome when you know you are fighting the Metal Gear DESIGNED to obliterate Metal Gear REX, AKA the very one you almost destroyed in the first game and you are piloting now.

 Another candidate for the greatest boss battle in the entire series must be the final battle between Snake and Liquid Ocelot.
-It's not very unusual or spectacular, but uses the health bars and theme music from all four games, to take you one more time through the entire series before it finally comes to an end.
+It's not very unusual or spectacular, but uses the health bars, theme music, and even camera angles from all four games, to take you one more time through the entire series before it finally comes to an end.

 Laughing Octopus has perfect camouflage abilities and you fight her inside a small hut, where she can hide in any place and disguise herself as anything, becoming part of the walls or the furniture, but always leaving some tiny traces by which you can spot her if you look carefully enough.